scaleway/serverless-examples/jobs/ml-ops/README.md

 ### Step 2.
 Run the data and training Jobs

-*At the time of writing, the Scaleway CLI does not support Jobs, so we use a Python script*
+To run the jobs for the data and training, we can use the Scaleway CLI:

 ```
-cd scripts

-python3 -m venv venv
-source venv/bin/activate
-pip install -r requirements.txt

-python3 run upload
-python3 run training
+scw jobs run $(terraform output data_job_id)
+scw jobs runs ls

+scw jobs run $(terraform output training_job_id)
+scw jobs runs ls
 ```

-You can then check your Job runs in the [Jobs Console](https://console.scaleway.com/serverless-jobs/jobs).

-### Step 4.
+### Step 3.
 Use the inference API

 ```
 export INFERENCE_URL=$(terraform output endpoint)